ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 * The alignment file `NC_031969.f5.sub4.nex` and the file `taxpartitions.txt` that was written in the last step then need to be combined into a single file in Nexus format.

-	* If you do this on your local computer, just open both files in a text editor and copy-paste the content of file `taxpartitions.txt` at the end of file `NC_031969.f5.sub4.nex`; then save this as a new file named `NC_031969.f5.sub4.parts.nex`.
+	* If you do this on your own computer, just open both files in a text editor and copy-paste the content of file `taxpartitions.txt` at the end of file `NC_031969.f5.sub4.nex`; then save this as a new file named `NC_031969.f5.sub4.parts.nex`.

 	* If you do this on Saga, use `cat` to combine the two files: